 Wood-Burning Portable Stove

 There are several options for portable stoves to bring with you on your national park camping trip.
-Aside from being an essential tool for warm food or clean water, this gadget can also serve as an adapter that charges your devices.
+Aside from being an essential tool for warm food or clean water, this must-have gadget can also serve as an adapter that charges your devices.
 A wood-burning stove gathers its fuel from twigs and logs conveniently located at your campground, ensuring that this gadget is both a sustainable and energy-efficient way to help you stay nourished and connected while camping.

-Another gadget and campsite essential, many portable showers provide water pressure similar to what you’d find at home.
+Another must-have gadget and campsite essential, many portable showers provide water pressure similar to what you’d find at home.
 They’ll deliver a complete clean for a fraction of the size of a normal shower, and one that is perfect for convenient packing.
 Staying clean on the road is important.
 With all the hiking and nature you’ll be experiencing, it’s even more important.